ALERT: Due to recent bear activity, bear canisters are required for all backpackers in the Maroon Bells-Snowmass Wilderness.

 During the summer season, access to the Maroon Bells Scenic Area is restricted during the hours of 8:00 a.m. to 5:00 p.m..
 Please refer to Restrictions and Fee Description for more details.

 The Maroon Bells Scenic Area is a recreation fee area; there is a mandatory fee.
 Visitors wanting to visit the Bells during the hours of 8:00 a.m. – 5:00 p.m. will need to take the bus from Aspen Highlands (few exceptions apply**).
-You may park your vehicle for free at Aspen Highlands Village Parking Lot and travel via RFTA bus up the Maroon Valley.
+You may park your vehicle at Aspen Highlands Village Parking Lot and travel via RFTA bus up the Maroon Valley.
 Vehicles visiting outside of the bus operating hours can access with a $10.00 recreation use fee* ** Exceptions to the motorized vehicle restriction * Vehicles with people with disabilities or with a valid Handicap placard or license plate * Vehicles with 11 people or more * Vehicles with infants that require a restraining child seat (not a booster seat) * Campers at Silver Bar, Silver Bell & Silver Queen Campgrounds * Holders with Special Use Permits issued by the Forest Service * Overnight Backpackers * Horse trailers

 Each party overnighting in the MaroonBells-Snowmass Wilderness is required to self-register at the Trailhead and to carry a copy of the registrationwith them during their visit.
 There is no fee charged and no limit to the number of permits issued.